Biological Data Infrastructure

 Beyond current capabilities includes biological datasets that fully encode the causal context of an experiment.
 No public archive contains all cell states, reagent histories, operator choices, instrument behavior, and environmental variables needed to remove experimental ambiguity.

-- Record data version, download date, accession source, and filtering logic.
+- Record data version, download date, accession source, and filtering logic for every dataset used in training or evaluation.

 - Separate experimental structures from computed structure models in tables and figures.

-- Keep negative, failed, and inconclusive experiments when training prioritization systems.
+- Keep negative, failed, and inconclusive experiments when training prioritisation systems.

-- Audit license terms before mixing public, consortium, and commercial data.
+- Audit licence terms before mixing public, consortium, and commercial data; the strictest term in a mix becomes the binding constraint.